huaweicloud/terraform-provider-huaweicloud/docs/resources/dbss_rds_database.md

 layout: "huaweicloud"
 page_title: "HuaweiCloud: huaweicloud_dbss_rds_database"
 description: |-
-  Manage the resource of adding RDS database to DBS instance within HuaweiCloud.
+  Manage the resource of adding RDS database to DBSS instance within HuaweiCloud.
 ---

 # huaweicloud_dbss_rds_database

-Manage the resource of adding RDS database to DBS instance within HuaweiCloud.
+Manage the resource of adding RDS database to DBSS instance within HuaweiCloud.

 -> Before adding the RDS database to the DBSS instance, the DBSS instance `status` must be **ACTIVE**.